ament/ament_lint/ament_mypy/doc/index.rst

 ament_mypy
 ============

-Checks the code syntax and style of Python source files using `mypy
+Performs a static type analysis of Python source files using `mypy
 <https://mypy.readthedocs.io/>`_.
 Files with the following extensions are being considered: ``.py``.